AdaCore/aws/docs/source/using_wsdl.rst

   Add path option for the `ASIS` compilation step.
 This option can appear any number of time on the command line.

+*-n name*
+  Specify the schema name space root name.
+The default value is "soapaws".

 *-noenum*
   Do not generate `WSDL` representation for Ada enumerations, map them to standard string. :ref:`Ada_mapping_to_WSDL`.